Disclosure: This article contains affiliate links. We may earn a commission at no extra cost to you.

 | Payroll | QuickBooks | Native integration, automatic tax filing |

-| Mobile app | FreshBooks | Best time tracking and
+| Mobile app | FreshBooks | Best time tracking and invoicing on mobile |

 | International | Xero | Multi-currency, global platform |